 By Philip Felipe, Executive Director and COO, Bayan Academy

 Presently the Executive Director and COO of Bayan Academy.
-He leads the implementation of Citi Foundation’s Citi Microenterprise Development Center, training and coaching microentrepreneurs all over the country in partnership with various microfinance institutions, cooperatives, NGOs, schools, LGUs and even churches.
+He leads the implementation of Citi Foundation’s Citi Microenterprise Development Center, training and coaching microentrepreneurs all over the country in partnership with various microfinance institutions, cooperatives, non-government organisations (NGOs), schools, local government units (LGUs) and even churches.
 He is an accredited Grassroots Entrepreneurship and Management (GEM) or EntrepEskwela trainer and accreditor of trainers.
-Recently, he served as one of the speakers in the GEM rollout in Haiyan areas benefitting micro and small enterprises in the cities of Tacloban and Borongan.
+Recently, he served as one of the speakers in the GEM rollout in Haiyan areas for the benefit of micro- and small enterprises in the cities of Tacloban and Borongan.
 He also leads the implementation of Technopreneurship Program of JP Morgan Foundation all over the country.

 Mr Felipe has more than 11 years of experience, primarily with NGOs doing development work in the fields of programme or project management, implementation, monitoring and evaluation, community needs assessment, grassroots and local development and rehabilitation, corporate social responsibility, donor management, curriculum design and development, employment, enterprise development microfinance, training and development, research and consultancy and proposal writing.

 Mr Felipe is a licensed Environmental Planner and a graduate of Masters in Development Economics and Diploma in Urban and Regional Planning from the University of the Philippines.
 He also finished his Master of Arts in Medical Anthropology from the University of Amsterdam.